 - Each batch of DNA is quality tested to evaluate purity (absorbance).
 OTB strives to provide DNA free of RNA, protein, organic compound and salt contamination.
 Per OTB standards and international best practices, the A260/A280 of extracted DNA must be between 1.7 and 1.9;

 - DNA integrity can be evaluated on request.
-This is determined using DNA banding (PCR amplification) and gel electrophoresis.

 - Customized TMAs available on request: